Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 Minimum Altitude – 4000m /13,123ft / Maximum Altitude – 4450m /14,599ft

-After visiting Machu Picchu, we head back down to Aguas Calientes where you will catch a 6 o’clock train to Ollantaytambo.
+After visiting Machu Picchu, we head back down to Aguas Calientes where you will catch an evening train to Ollantaytambo.
 We’ll have dinner in Ollantaytambo before continuing the rest of the way to Cusco by private transport, arriving around 10 or 11pm.